DEWALT 60V MAX 12″ Miter saw DCS781

 “Cut, Capture, and Charge: DEWALT Announces 60V Max Brushless 12 in.
 Double Bevel Miter Saw with Exceptional Runtime and 20% More Power.”

-The dual battery 790 powers through bevels, and single-pass cuts 2x material, much faster than the single battery 781.
-On two-pass vertical cuts the saws are almost equally fast.
+The dual battery 790 powers through bevels, and single-pass 90° cuts, faster than the single battery 781.
+On two-pass 90° cuts the saws are equally fast.

 Runtime